mgcapiendo/mgcapiendo/README.md

 ## ⚓ Fun fact

-Prior to Compute Science I was a Midshipman and wanted to become an Aviator!
+Prior to Computer Science I was a Midshipman and wanted to become an Aviator!